rikkhill/dutch-numbers/README.md

-I chose Ruby for this, partly because I haven't written anything in Ruby for ages, and partly because it's mixins/inheritance model make parts of it a little bit easier.
+I chose Ruby for this, partly because I haven't written anything in Ruby for ages, and partly because its mixins/inheritance model make parts of it a little bit easier.

 At time of writing, this endeavour includes:

 - A natural number datatype, `Counter`, which represents numeric values as nested lists
 - An integer datatype, `Dint`, which represents a signed integer as an object with a positive